Developing a Global Learning School

 When and where is it running?

-Autumn courses start on 14th September and 31 October and running for six consecutive weeks after that.
+The course runs from 4.15 to 5.15 every Thursday over 5 consecutive weeks, with an additional session on Tuesday 16 January.
 It is delivered online, so that teachers can easily sign in at the end of the school day.

 How to book: